Understanding Your Mental Health Benefits

 You will see more mental health providers through Blue Cross and Blue Shield of Texas (BCBSTX)

-- Effective Jan.
-1, 2021, the Mental Health Substance Use Disorder (MHSUD) claims administrator will change from Beacon Health Options to BCBSTX.
-This will provide employees with access to a nationwide network of more than 430,000 behavioral health professionals and treatment facilities.
+- The Mental Health Substance Use Disorder (MHSUD) claims administrator is BCBSTX, which provides employees with access to a nationwide network of more than 430,000 behavioral health professionals and treatment facilities.

 - Your BCBSTX health advocate will continue to be a main point-of-contact for your health care needs, now including MHSUD.
 Contact them to help you set up appointments, find providers and answer any coverage questions you may have.

-Concern will be our new U.S. Employee Assistance Plan (EAP) administrator
+Concern is our new U.S. Employee Assistance Plan (EAP) administrator

-- Effective Jan.
-1, 2021, Concern will provide access to professional assessments, short-term counseling and referral services to help you resolve personal issues that arise in your work and home life.
+- Concern provides access to professional assessments, short-term counseling and referral services to help you resolve personal issues that arise in your work and home life.
 You will have timely referrals to qualified professionals, along with a variety of online resources to support you and your family.

 - As a reminder, employees and their eligible dependents may receive up to eight sessions of EAP counseling per issue, per year, per family member.
 These sessions are available at no cost to you and are confidential.